JazzfanRS/Radiosure-station-database/README.md

 # Radiosure-station-database

 A place to share the RadioSure(RS) station database since the website and forums are gone.
-Github creates a zipfile because the database is too lerge for viewing/editing on the website.
+Github creates a zipfile because the database is too large for viewing/editing on the website.
 You can find discussions at https://www.reddit.com/r/RADIOSURE/

 If you use this database and modify it for your own applications other then RS please label them as such and keep this root for RadioSure only.